jumang4423/patchrome-ext/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Areas for Contribution
-- New audio effects (filters, distortion, compression, etc.)
+- New audio effects (filters, compression, EQ, etc.)
 - UI/UX improvements
 - Performance optimizations
 - Browser compatibility enhancements